lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 You can upload embeddings directly to the Lightly Platform using the CLI.
 Again, you can use the *dataset_id* and *new_dataset_name* interchangeably.
+Embeddings are uploaded under the name *default*.
+You can use a custom name for the embeddings using the *embedding_name* parameter.

 .. code-block:: bash